murshidl/murshidl/README.md

 ### 🌟 Highlights & Achievements:

-* **Successfully launched 5+ customer-centric solutions** as an intern at RDL Technologies Pvt Ltd, receiving positive feedback from end-users and stakeholders[cite: 3].
+* **Successfully launched 5+ customer-centric solutions** as an intern at RDL Technologies Pvt Ltd, receiving positive feedback from end-users and stakeholders.
-* **Increased team efficiency by 20%** in project execution by establishing a new framework based on cross-functional team insights[cite: 4].
+* **Increased team efficiency by 20%** in project execution by establishing a new framework based on cross-functional team insights.
-* **Identified 28 vulnerabilities** including SQL Injection and XSS in an E-Commerce platform, enhancing its security posture by 30%[cite: 7, 8].
+* **Identified 28 vulnerabilities** including SQL Injection and XSS in an E-Commerce platform, enhancing its security posture by 30%.
-* Developed an advanced **Fabric Stitch Detection tool** using YOLOv8, increasing quality check speed by 75% in textile manufacturing[cite: 10].
+* Developed an advanced **Fabric Stitch Detection tool** using YOLOv8, increasing quality check speed by 75% in textile manufacturing.
-* Created an **AI-powered Crime Prevention System** utilizing YOLO for real-time object detection and suspicious activity recognition, enabling automated alerts for law enforcement[cite: 12, 13, 14].
+* Created an **AI-powered Crime Prevention System** utilizing YOLO for real-time object detection and suspicious activity recognition, enabling automated alerts for law enforcement.

 ---

 ### 🎓 Education & Certifications:

-* **Bachelor of Engineering in Computer Science** - Sahyadri College of Engineering and Management (GPA: 7/10) [cite: 1]
+* **Bachelor of Engineering in Computer Science** - Sahyadri College of Engineering and Management (GPA: 7/10)
 * **Ethical Hacking** - Internshala Certification
 * **Database and SQL** - Infosys Springboard Certification
 * **Cryptography I** - Stanford University via Coursera Certification

----